deleonab/cicd-java-app/README.md

 #sudo systemctl status docker
 ### This added to ensure our container runs
 sudo chmod 777 /var/run/docker.sock
-### docker container start [container id]  as it will need to be started if userdata script fails

 ```

 Launch Sonarqube container